 The next customer journey mapping example is a template example that provides an outline for companies to understand their customers' experiences.
 You can start working on your customer journey mapping with this template.

-Another customer journey mapping example is an E-commerce customer journey map that focuses on actions and emotions with customers’ interactions with the company.
+Another customer journey mapping example is an E-commerce customer journey map that focuses on actions and emotions in customers’ interactions with the company.
 This customer journey mapping example includes customers’ goals, expectations, experiences, problems, ideas, and opportunities.
 All this helps a company to understand their customers’ problems which means you can focus more on solving those highlighted problems.

 The last customer journey mapping example is of a service-based company.
 This customer journey mapping example of a service company includes customer actions, onstage contact person, backstage contact person, support process, and physical evidence.
 You can see if this customer journey mapping example relates to your preference for customer journey maps.